gauthma/LaTeX/docs/README.md

 First, for the simpler types---`bare`, `cv`, and `standalone`---there is `CompileTeX.bare.minimum.sh`, which `setup.sh` will rename to `CompileTeX.sh`, that just does a simple compile run---which is all that is required.

 For the not so simple types (everything else), the `CompileTeX.sh` script can do two kinds of builds: a "regular" build, and an "unabridged" build.
-The idea is that if the document is large, it can be divided into several partial documents, which are then `\include`'d in the main file.
+The idea is that if the document is large, it can be divided into several partial documents, which are then `\include`d in the main file.
 This makes it possible to build only a part of the document, using `\includeonly`. `CompileTeX.sh` will then also produce an unabridged copy, as if there was no `\includeonly`.
 This is done by copying the main `.tex`file into a new file called `Unabridged.tex`, and inserting in this latter file's preamble the line:

 ~~~ {.tex .numberLines}
 \let\include\input
 ~~~

 This is done because `\include` always starts a new page, as it is supposed to be primarily used with chapters (which usually start in a new page).
-But, as this is not the case with `\input`, with the above `\let` we can include, say, `\section`'s---and while the regular copy will, in the case of `\section`'s, have extraneous `\newpage`'s, the unabridged one will not.
+But, as this is not the case with `\input`, with the above `\let` we can include, say, `\section`s---and while the regular copy will, in the case of `\section`s, have extraneous `\newpage`s, the unabridged one will not.

 **Note:** if `\include`'ng sections of a document with chapters, the chapter declarations **must be in the mainfile**.
 Otherwise the numbering of the sections will change; see below.

 Anyway, `Unabridged.tex` is then compiled into a different directory---so that the auxiliary files of both versions don't mingle.
+But you don't have to worry about this: there will be a symlink in the root folder, named `Unabridged.pdf`, and pointing to the unabridged PDF document proper.

 There is an important catch, however: when compiling a document with `include`'s, the compiler will generate some auxiliary files per `\include` (stored in the build directory).
 This is used to keep references and chapter/section numbers correct, when compiling a reduced version with `\includeonly`.
 If those auxiliary files are not there---e.g. after using the `clean` options to clean the build dir---compiling a mainfile with an `\includeonly` will yield an error.
 This is the reason for the `rebuild_build_files` option to the compile script.
 I detail all those options below.